jagotu/BACIL/thesis_text/thesis_text.md

 One fact that's important for real-world performance but our benchmarks ignore is that both the internal workings of GraalVM and our design result in the warmup time (time before full performance potential is reached) being significant.

-While the cause inherent to GraalVM is the tiered compilation model, which has to compromise between the time spent compiling and the quality of the resulting compilation, BACIL has another important performance limitation: as mentioned in XXX, for BACIL the smallest compilation unit is a method and we  we don't support On-Stack Replacement (OSR).
+While the cause inherent to GraalVM is the tiered compilation model, which has to compromise between the time spent compiling and the quality of the resulting compilation, BACIL has another important performance limitation: as mentioned in [Nodes](#nodes), for BACIL the smallest compilation unit is a method and we we don't support On-Stack Replacement (OSR).
 As such, performance for the first few iterations is (expectedly) terrible.

-Here's an example chart of time-per-iteration when running the `MatInv4` .NET runtime benchmark:
+The example code from [Nodes](#nodes) (nested for loops in one method) runs about 60 times slower on BACIL than on .NET.
+Here's an example chart of time-per-iteration when running the `MatInv4` .NET runtime benchmark with default Truffle heuristics:

 ![alt](warmup.svg)